 But if somebody doesn’t come out of a trance the first time, that’s happened a couple of times, then I’ll just count them out again, using a little bit more of a commanding voice, a little bit louder, then they open their eyes and they’re fully aware again.

 I say to people though, if you’re really worried about not coming out of

 I’m your facilitator and that’s not going to happen.
 That’s an unfounded fear as well, but it’s good to get these clarified so that people feel safe in a session and that’s why I’m explaining these now.

 The fourth one is not remembering.
 People say I’m scared that I won’t remember what happened.
 Again, this is a loss of control thing, it always comes back to that.
 Sometimes you do drift off and you don’t remember every single word of the programming part of the session.
 But I make a recording for you and then I send it to you.
 That’s your homework, to listen to the recording so that you can then listen again and again, and to strengthen what I’ve said to you in the session and to reinforce as these suggestions.
 So you have a recording.
 You can always listen to that with your eyes open and not in a trance, to find out exactly what I do say.
 But

 So you will know what is going on in the

 I hope I’ve helped to clear up some of the fears that people have.
 It’s a very unknown field, hypnosis, and to build trust with a therapist, you need to be able to ask these questions and I always have the answers ready for you, because it’s important to clear that up at the beginning, so that we can get on with our good work.

 That’s it from me today.
 If you have any more questions or any other fears or worries, or just general questions about hypnosis, please feel free to post them in the comments.
-Alternatively, please book a free consultation call here.
+Alternatively, book a chat here and let’s talk.